opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.SolveCubic(coeffs, roots)-> None

-    :param coeffs: Equation coefficients, an array of 3 or 4 elements.
+    :param coeffs: equation coefficients, an array of 3 or 4 elements.

-    :param roots: Destination array of real roots that has 1 or 3 elements.
+    :param roots: output array of real roots that has 1 or 3 elements.

 The function ``solveCubic`` finds the real roots of a cubic equation: